hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * then it suddenly syncs with me and keeps up after

-[13:33:19](#16453639993027FggEE:gitter.im) <hiiamboris (NOT THIS ONE)>: but I've no idea about the reasons í ½í¸†
+[13:33:19](#16453639993027FggEE:gitter.im) <hiiamboris (NOT THIS ONE)>: but I've no idea about the reasons ğŸ˜†

 [13:41:37](#16453644973030GQDtF:gitter.im) <hiiamboris (NOT THIS ONE)>: battery mode doesn't affect it for me